Validator Slashing

 Key Security: Secure validator keys.
 Use hardware wallets or HSMs.

-Single Validator: Don't run validator twice.
-Single instance only.
+Single Validator: Do not run a validator twice.
+Only one instance is allowed.

-Network Monitoring: Monitor network health.
-React to unusual events.
+Network Monitoring: Monitor network health and react to unusual events.

-Insurance: Consider slashing insurance for piece of mind.
+Insurance: Consider slashing insurance for peace of mind.

 The Future of Slashing